EdmonDelgado/EdmonDelgado/README.md

 👋 Hello, I'm Edmon Delgado

-I'm an Engineer in Systems and Computing and I'm starting my career as a Software Developer.
+I'm a Computer Systems Engineer and I'm starting my career as a Software Developer.
 Currently, I spend my free time practicing with JavaScript, HTML, and CSS, building small projects to improve my skills.

 🚀 About Me